morgsdaly/apple/Personal macOS Setup/read_me_first.txt

 Setup my new Mac after initial login experience which includes iCloud.

+1. Sign in to the Mac App Store

-1. Open the Terminal and run git
+2. Open the Terminal and run git

-2. Clone Repo
+3. Clone Repo

 		cd ~/Documents
 		mkdir GitHub